San Pedro Cactus Seedlings

 Trichocereus Pachanoi Seedlings / San Pedro ( Echinopsis Pachanoi )

-Seedlings have been hardened off and can be grown as mature cacti.
+The most difficult part of cactus cultivation is complete.
+Seedlings have been hardened off and can be grown as adult cacti.

 Age: 1 Year